snehalbhayani/aut_gen_sparse_res_solver/README.md

 ## Generating a solver (OFFLINE stage)
 ### Input
-- A 'problem_name.m' file which returns a set of solver configuration parameters and a function that returns a set of input polynomial equations
+- A 'problem_name.m' file which returns a structure of solver configuration parameters and a function that returns a set of input polynomial equations
 - The configuration parameters are housed in a matlab struct 'cfg'.
 - The function that returns the input polynomials has the signature
 > function eqs = retrieve_eqs(a1,a2,..,c1,c2,...)